Vacancies: early career opportunities to join the Tomorrow's Cities team

 During our research inception period (2019-2021) we will be recruiting 15 UK-based PhD positions, a large number of Postdoctoral Research Associates (based within the UK and our four focal cities), and two operations team members to join our interdisciplinary, impact-focused and multi-cultural community.

-- Communications Specialist, University of Edinburgh.
+- CLOSED: Communications Specialist, University of Edinburgh.
 This role will provide communication oversight for the Hub, including setting in place a robust communications strategy and plan, and support operational activities.

 - CLOSED: Communications and Knowledge Exchange Specialist, University of Edinburgh.
 This role will set in place a robust communications and knowledge exchange strategy and plan, and will support and deliver communication, engagement and operational activities across the Hub.